-Contingencies are conditions of the contract that govern when and under what circumstances a buyer can cancel the contract, as well as what will happen to the buyer’s earnest money or deposit should they cancel.
+Contingencies are conditions of the contract that govern when and under what circumstances a buyer can cancel the contract.
+They also cover what will happen to the buyer’s earnest money or deposit should they cancel.

 Generally speaking, a buyer can cancel the purchase contract any time during their contingency period and receive their full deposit back.
-Once the contingencies have been removed, however, the seller is entitled to keep the buyer’s deposit in the event the buyer cancels the contract.
-With the typical deposit in our area being around 1%-3% of the purchase price, misunderstanding your rights when it comes to canceling the contract can be a costly mistake.
+Once contingencies have been removed, however, the seller is entitled to keep the buyer’s deposit if the buyer cancels the contract.
+The typical deposit in our area is around 1%-3% of the purchase price.
+So misunderstanding your rights when it comes to canceling the contract can be a costly mistake.

 In addition to the primary contingencies, several other contingencies are commonly added to real estate contracts.
-For example, if a buyer already owns a home that they need to sell in order to purchase the seller’s property, they can add a contingency to that effect.
-This is known as a Contingency for Sale of Buyer’s Property and is typically incorporated into the purchase contract with a separate form known as a contract addendum.
+For example, if a buyer already owns a home that needs to be sold in order to purchase the seller’s property, they can add a contingency to that effect.
+This is known as a Contingency for Sale of Buyer’s Property.
+It’s typically incorporated into the purchase contract with a separate form known as a contract addendum.
 There is a similar form which gives the seller a right to cancel if they are unable to find themselves a replacement property.
 (Yes, sellers can have contingencies in the contract too!)

-In California, we follow a process of “active contingency removal,” which means that the buyer must remove contingencies in writing.
+In California, we follow a process of “active contingency removal.”
+This means buyers must remove contingencies in writing.
 In other words, contingencies are not automatically removed even if the time frame for their removal passes.
-The buyer will provide one or more signed Contingency Removal forms each removing one or more of the contract contingencies.
-Once the buyer has removed all of their contingencies in writing, then they will no longer receive a refund of their deposit should they cancel the contract or for any reason not go through with the purchase.
-Should the buyer cancel after all contingencies have been removed, then the seller is entitled to retain the earnest money deposit as “liquidated damages,” provided both parties have initialed this section in the agreement.
+The buyer has to provide one, or more, signed Contingency Removal forms each removing one or more of the contract contingencies.
+Once the buyer has removed all of their contingencies in writing, they will no longer receive a refund of their deposit should they cancel the contract, or for any reason not go through with the purchase.
+If the buyer cancels after all contingencies have been removed, the seller is entitled to retain the earnest money deposit as “liquidated damages.”
+This is provided both parties have initialed this section in the agreement.

 Notice to Perform

-What happens when the contractual deadline for the buyer to remove contingency passes and the buyer has not yet removed the contingency in writing?
+What happens when the contractual deadline for the buyer to remove contingency passes and the buyer has yet to remove the contingency in writing?
 At that point, the seller can issue a Notice to Buyer to Perform.
-This notice, which must also be provided in writing with receipt acknowledged by the buyer, gives the buyer 48 hours to remove their contingency or cancel the transaction.
+This notice must be provided in writing with receipt acknowledged by the buyer.
+It gives the buyer 48 hours to remove their contingency or cancel the transaction.
 If the 48 hours pass and the buyer doesn’t remove the contingency, then the seller has the right to cancel the agreement unilaterally.

 Under certain circumstances, it is possible to waive any or all of the standard contingencies.
-For example, if a buyer has a very large down payment, the lender may not require an appraisal, and the appraisal contingency may be waived.
+For example, if a buyer has a very large down payment, the lender may not require an appraisal.
+Therefore, the appraisal contingency may be waived.
 A buyer purchasing a home with cash (and therefore no mortgage loan), can waive both the appraisal and loan contingencies, as neither applies.
-The inspection contingency likewise can be waived — just be sure you understand the risks involved and have discussed them with your agent.
+The inspection contingency likewise can be waived.
+Just be sure you understand the risks involved and discuss them with your agent.